-Although Appellants contend that the Court should apply strict scrutiny to the Student Housing Ordinance (or at least the "heightened scrutiny" proposed in the N.Y.U.
-Law Review article cited above), the fact is that the Ordinance cannot survive a rational basis analysis, and indeed bears even less of a relationship to the City's stated goals than the ordinances invalidated in the cases discussed above, for at least two reasons.
+Although Plaintiffs contend that the Court should apply strict scrutiny to the Student Housing Ordinance (or at least the "heightened scrutiny" proposed in the N.Y.U.
+Law Review article cited above), the fact is that the Ordinance under review in the instant case cannot survive a rational basis analysis, and indeed bears even less of a relationship to the City's stated goals than the ordinances invalidated in the cases discussed above, for at least two reasons.
 First, the Student Housing ordinance defines "college student" to include both graduate students and part time students.
 The City would like to paint a picture of off-campus college life similar to the movie Animal House, but in addition to full-time students, the Ordinance prohibits four divinity students from renting a single-family home together, or four unrelated adults who are taking part time college courses.
 There is absolutely no evidence that tenants in Providence are more likely to cause a disturbance merely because they are enrolled at an institution of higher learning.

 Second, The City would lead the Court to believe that neighborhoods zoned R-1 and R-1A (those affected by the Ordinance) are purely "family" neighborhoods filled with single-family homes.
 This is simply untrue.
 In the area of Elmhurst immediately surrounding the Oakdale House, only 64 of 103 homes are actually zoned as single-family properties.
-D'Amico Affidavit, Appendix Tab 4, ¶18-19.
+D'Amico Affidavit, ¶18-19.
 The rest are two- and three-family homes, which are the source of the vast majority of complaints, parties, problems and Public Nuisance warnings in the neighborhood.
-D'Amico Affidavit, Appendix Tab 4, ¶11.
+D'Amico Affidavit, ¶11.
 In other words, restricting the ability of more than three college students to live in single family homes will not in any way change or improve the "character" of the neighborhood.
 The parties will continue unless and until the City effectively employs the other legal mechanisms at its disposal (such as noise, alcohol and public nuisance ordinances).

-Significantly, the Superior Court expressed great skepticism that the Ordinance would "serve its intended purpose," noting that "the City has failed to articulate the evidence upon which it relies to support the conclusion that... [the Ordinance] will correct the existing problems faced by the families living in the designated areas," and concluding that the Ordinance "seems nonsensical."
-Decision, Appendix Tab 2, pp. 18-19.
-The City argued that an ordinance should not fail the rational basis test merely because it is under-inclusive or over-inclusive.
-This may be true, but the Superior Court erred in allowing an ordinance to stand that is both discriminatory and obviously ineffective.
-The rational basis test may give deference to the legislative body, but it cannot be construed so leniently as to render Constitutional review effectively meaningless.
+The City argues that an ordinance should not fail the rational basis test merely because it is under-inclusive or over-inclusive.
+This may be true, but the Court should not hesitate to strike down an ordinance that is both discriminatory and obviously ineffective.
+The rational basis test may give deference to the legislative body, but it cannot be construed so leniently as to render it effectively meaningless.